 There are several types of annuities and different providers will offer customers differing terms, conditions and rates.

-So how do you go about choosing the annuity that’s right for you?
+But if you do decide to buy an annuity, how do you go about choosing the deal that’s right for you?

 Step 1: Look at your income options